How PRP and biologics therapy Helped William get back on his Mountain Bike

 A trip to the doctor and some pain meds made things bearable, but still not fixed.
 Since Shockley’s work doesn’t allow him to be on pain medication for an extended period, he used Ibuprofen regularly.
 “I could walk around at work,” Shockley explains, “but if my back got tight and stiff, I had to stretch.”

 Something had to give.
-Shockley researched treatments such as stem cell therapy and found his way to Southwest Spine & Sports in June 2016, for a diagnosis.
+Shockley researched treatments such as Biologics therapy and found his way to Southwest Spine & Sports in June 2016, for a diagnosis.
 That was followed by an injection of Discography fluid around his discs, which gave the doctors better contrast when viewing images of his back.
 Because of his work schedule – and the fact work doesn’t allow him to stay on pain medication indefinitely – Shockley delayed the necessary procedures for about a year.

 With tears in the three Lumbar discs, Shockley had his first treatment the week after Thanksgiving 2017.
 Dr. Michael Wolff gave him a Platelet Rich Plasma injection with Fibrin to promote the generation of collagen and scar tissue.
 Such a treatment requires several weeks to heal, Shockley notes.
-By mid-February 2018, Dr. Wolff and the staff at SWSS harvested bone marrow from Shockley’s hip, taking adult stem cells from the marrow and injected them into his hip.
+By mid-February 2018, Dr. Wolff and the staff at SWSS harvested bone marrow from Shockley’s hip, taking adult biologics therapy from the marrow and injected them into his hip.

 A fan of hiking and mountain-biking, Shockley says he looks forward to trying both again now that he's back is sound.
 First, he has a follow up appoint with Dr. Wolff soon to see how he’s doing.